MIT-LAE/TASOPT.jl/docs/src/structures/fueltanks.md

 !!! details "📖 Theory - Thermal and structural sizing of cryogenic fuel tanks"
     ### Thermal design
+    The fuel tanks in TASOPT are assumed to consist of cylinders with two hemiellipsoidal caps.
+In general, the cylinders can have a double-bubble shape like the fuselage.
+To reduce fuel loss during flight as a result of boiling due to heat leakage into the tank (boiloff), the tank requires thermal insulation.
+Two different insulation architectures are currently supported in TASOPT.jl: an inner tank covered in foam-based insulation and a double-walled tank with a vacuum layer between the layers.

-    The fuel tanks in TASOPT are assumed to consist of circular cylinders with two hemiellipsoidal caps.
-There are two distinct layers: the tank itself, assumed to be made of an isotropic material with high thermal conductivity; and an insulation layer, which does not carry structural loads and has very low thermal conductivity.
+    The thermal design and analysis method is similar for both insulation architectures.
+The tank walls are assumed to be made of an isotropic material with high thermal conductivity.
+The insulation layer, which does not carry structural loads and has a high thermal resistance.
 The insulation layer itself may consist of additional sublayers of different materials, forming a multi-layer insulation (MLI).

     ![PEMfig](../assets/cryo_tank.svg)

     As the insulation layer consists of two different geometries across which heat can be transferred (the cylinder and the hemiellipsoids), two slightly different models for thermal resistance must be used.
+We will first consider heat transfer across a material layer; the vacuum case will be considered later.
 In the case of heat transfer across a layer between two concentric cylinders, it can be shown from Fourier's equation that the thermal resistance, ``R_{cyl}``, is given by
     ```math
         R_{cyl} = \frac{\ln\left( \frac{R_f}{R_0}\right)} {2\pi l_{cyl} k},
     ```
     where ``R_0`` is the layer's inner radius, ``R_f = R_0 + t`` is the outer radius (with ``t`` being the layer thickness), ``l_{cyl}`` is the cylinder length, and ``k`` is the thermal conductivity of the layer.
+In many real materials including insulation foams, the thermal conductivity is a function of temperature.
+In TASOPT.jl, the mean of the conductivities across the layer is used; it can be shown analytically that this is exact if the conductivity is linear in temperature.

     For the hemiellipsoids, an approximate solution can be used, given by
     ```math
         R_{ell} = \frac{t} {k \left(S_f + S_0 - \frac{S_{he}}{R^2} t^2\right)},
     ```